 Geraldine Davies Lenoble, BA, History, Universidad Torcuato Di Tella, Argentina; Master in Social Science and Humanities, Universidad Nacional de Quilmes, Argentina; MA, History, Georgetown University; entered GU PhD program fall 2009, Dissertation working title: "Indian Confederations and Nation-State Formation in the Pampas: War, Diplomacy, Trade, and Kinship Ties between 1852 and 1880"

 For information regarding graduate studies in Latin American History at Georgetown, please contact Professor John Tutino (faculty representative to the Graduate Studies Committee).
 In addition, we encourage you to contact current graduate students for their perspectives on the program; they will also be glad to answer any questions you may have.
-Daniel Cano, a dcotoral student in Latin American history, has agreed to serve as contact.
+Hillar Schwertner, a doctoral student in Latin American history, has agreed to serve as contact.